Connecticut woman told a court estranged husband was a threat. Now she's missing

 Dulos dropped off her children for school on May 24 - then vanished, triggering a wave of searches with drones, K-9s and state police combing the affluent town for signs she was alive.

-On Saturday, her estranged husband, Fotis Dulos, was arrested alongside his girlfriend in an Avon, Connecticut, hotel.
+On Sunday, her estranged husband, Fotis Dulos, was arrested alongside his girlfriend in an Avon, Connecticut, hotel.
 Both were charged with tampering with or fabricating physical evidence and hindering prosecution.
-They are being held on US$500,000 bond each.
+They are being held on US$500,000 bail each.

-Fotis Dulos, 51, and Michelle Troconis, 44, were expected in court Monday and could face additional charges, The Associated Press reported.
+Fotis Dulos, 51, and Michelle Troconis, 44, were expected in court today and could face additional charges, AP reported.

-An attorney for Fotis Dulos did not respond to a request for comment.
-It was not clear whether Troconis has an attorney, or whether she was the paramour referenced by Jennifer Dulos in court documents.
+A lawyer for Fotis Dulos did not respond to a request for comment.
+It was not clear whether Troconis has an lawyer, or whether she was the paramour referenced by Jennifer Dulos in court documents.

 It also was not clear whether Fotis Dulos is being treated as a suspect in the disappearance of Jennifer Dulos; a spokesman for the New Canaan Police Department did not reply to multiple requests for comment.